This Is What Whales Are Betting On Lucid Gr - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Lucid Gr options trades today is 4611.26 with a total volume of 8,341.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Lucid Gr's big money trades within a strike price range of $10.0 to $50.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Lucid Gr's whale activity within a strike price range from $9.0 to $32.0 in the last 30 days.

 Lucid Gr Option Volume And Open Interest Over Last 30 Days